MuhammadSarimWaseem/MuhammadSarimWaseem/README.md

-# Hi there 👋 I am Muhammad Amas Waseem
+# Hi there 👋 I am Muhammad Sarim Waseem
 ## Freelancer and Student of CS